 Organizations that don’t take these threats seriously and fail to implement a robust security remediation strategy, such as implementing virus prevention software, are leaving their organizations vulnerable to future cyberattacks.
-Remediation IT security, then, is essential to operating a business that in any way functions online, which is nearly every business in the 21st century.

-In order to implement a threat remediation plan, IT teams should know what kind of threats to look for and prepare accordingly.
+To implement a threat remediation plan, IT teams should know what kind of threats to look for and prepare accordingly.
 Below are some of the most common threats that need to be a part of your security remediation roadmap.

 User authentication in M2M and IoT systems.

 Utilize machine learning to understand and discover the current network ecosystem

 Generate and scale cryptographic keys to your networks

 Utilize deep integration applications to control the flow of information within the network layer